draeder/freertc/README.md

 - Send `announce` first to bind socket identity (`from`, `network`).
 - Include `session_id` for negotiation messages.
 - Include `to` for directed messages.
+- Use periodic `announce` to refresh presence TTL and receive queued relay messages.
-- Use `ping` periodically for liveness and queued message delivery.
+- Use `ping` for liveness (`pong`) and keepalive.

 ## Notes